Information for Professionals

 The Children’s Hearings System makes decisions on what to do to help children, to protect them and to address their behaviour.

-Guidance on Referral to the Reporter
+Referral to the Reporter

 A Pre-Hearing Panel can be arranged to consider certain preliminary issues in advance of a Children’s Hearing.